 “When you join our team, clinicians and developmental autism specialists receive paid training/certification in this developmental intervention.
 Supported by research, this training gave me valuable insight into human development through cultivating relationships and creating playful, joyful experiences,” says Positive Development Case Manager Rachael Singer.

 Clinical Director, Natalie Kitts, adds, “This is my dream come true, being the Clinical Director in NJ with an amazing team of therapists.
 Together, we plan to make developmental therapy accessible to as many families as possible.”

-For any other questions about this event and to keep informed on news and updates, schedule an assessment, or join the team, please reach out to Positive Development by calling (862) 339-4379 or click here.
+There will be interviews on-site, and registration is required for the event.
+Please register here.
+For any other questions about this event and to keep informed on news and updates, schedule an assessment, or join the team, please reach out to Positive Development.

 MORRIS COUNTY — After 26 years of service in law enforcement, Lieutenant Susan Johnson has announced her retirement.
 Morris County Prosecutor Robert J. Carroll, Chief of Detectives Christoph Kimker, and Deputy Chief Robert McNally honored Lt.
 Johnson for her superlative service.
 They expressed the gratitude of the Morris County Prosecutor’s Office on her last day.